bihealth/bih-cluster/bih-cluster/docs/best-practice/env-modules.md

 -bash: module: command not found
 ```

-Simply use `qrsh` to get to one of the compute nodes.
+Use `srun --ptty bash -i` to get to one of the compute nodes.

 ## Auto-loading a set of Modules